|

 The Firstfruits of Salvation |

-``weeks.''
-This name refers to the period of seven weeks that began with the
+which means ``weeks.''
+This name refers to the period of seven weeks that began

 These traditions have great symbolic significance.
 Throughout the Bible,